DesDaugtMa/LoginAndCreateAccount/README.md

 # LoginAndCreateAccount

 This is a basic Login- and Register-Site.
+Please note that all of the outputs that are seen by the user, are in german.
-If you want use this code, make sure your Database is built like this:
+If you want to use this code, make sure your Database is built like this:

 ````
-DROP DATABASE IF EXISTS `bodycount`;
+DROP DATABASE IF EXISTS `project`;

-CREATE DATABASE `bodycount`;
+CREATE DATABASE `project`;

 /* Table for Users */

-CREATE TABLE `bodycount`.`users` (
+CREATE TABLE `project`.`users` (
   `id` INT NOT NULL AUTO_INCREMENT,
   `email` VARCHAR(255) NOT NULL,
   `username` VARCHAR(255) NOT NULL,